plausible/website/_posts/2022-01-16-is-google-analytics-illegal.md

 **Update September 21st 2022:** Danish Data Protection Authority Datatilsynet has now ruled Google Analytics as illegal as well recommending: "If it is not possible to implement effective supplementary measures, you must stop using the tool and, if necessary, find another tool that can provide web analytics and allows for compliance with data protection law, for example by not transferring personal data about visitors to “unsafe” third countries".
 [Details here](https://www.datatilsynet.dk/english/google-analytics/use-of-google-analytics-for-web-analytics).

+**Update January 17th 2023:** Finnish Deputy Data Protection Ombudsman has also ruled that using Google Analytics and Google Tag Manager is in violation of privacy regulations.
+[Details here](https://tietosuoja.fi/-/apulaistietosuojavaltuutettu-antoi-huomautuksen-kirjastojen-aineistohakutietojen-valittymisesta-yhdysvaltalaisyritys-googlelle?languageId=en_US).

+**Update March 6th 2023:** Norwegian Data Protection Authority Datatilsynet has now also ruled that Google Analytics is in violation of privacy regulations.
+They're now recommending Norwegian websites "to explore alternatives to Google Analytics".
+And they also added that "as far as we can see, [Google Analytics 4](https://plausible.io/blog/universal-google-analytics-is-dead) will not necessarily correct the problems we have just identified".
+[Details here](https://www.datatilsynet.no/aktuelt/aktuelle-nyheter-2023/varsel-om-vedtak-i-google-analytics-saken/).

-Before this ruling, we've listed many reasons [why you should remove Google Analytics from your site](https://plausible.io/blog/remove-google-analytics).
-This ruling is just the cherry on top.
+Before these rulings, we've listed many reasons [why you should remove Google Analytics from your site](https://plausible.io/blog/remove-google-analytics).
+These rulings are just the cherry on top.
 We don't want to spread fear, uncertainty and doubt as a marketing technique.
-If you're targeting Europeans, you should consider how this ruling affects you and the US-owned services that you're using.
+If you're targeting Europeans, you should consider how these rulings affect you and the US-owned services that you're using.

-We encourage you to discuss Google Analytics and this specific ruling with your lawyer to help you decide whether Google Analytics still allows you to fulfill the legal requirements that apply to you.
+We encourage you to discuss Google Analytics and these specific rulings with your lawyer to help you decide whether Google Analytics (Universal Analytics and Google Analytics 4) still allows you to fulfill the legal requirements that apply to you.

 Plausible Analytics is incorporated, built and hosted in the EU with all visitor data exclusively processed on servers and cloud infrastructure owned and operated by European providers.
 If Google Analytics no longer allows you to fulfill the legal requirements that apply to you, do check us out.